bufbuild-ru/docs/blog/totw-1-field-names/index.md

   tagline: "April 8, 2025"
 ---

 > _I wake up every morning and grab the morning paper.
 Then I look at the obituary page.
-If my name is not on it, I get up. —Ben Franklin_
+If my name is not on it, I get up. — Ben Franklin_

 TL;DR: Don’t rename fields.
 Even though there are a slim number of cases where you can get away with it, it’s rarely worth doing, and is a potential source of bugs.